-Mr. Miguel Rendón, Deputy CEO/Chief Safety Officer, presented the safety briefing to the Board and audience.
-He noted that in the event of an emergency, the audience would exit the boardroom to his right and proceed down to the first floor where they would exit through the westside stairwell to the first floor and exit through the westside doors.
-Once outside, they would continue to the clock tower adjacent to the transfer station.
-Ms. Montiel will account for all Board Members and he would be the last out to ensure everyone exits safely.
-He noted three things, to not use the elevator, do not return until all clear has been given and if a shelter in place is needed, they would do so in the westside stairwell.
+Mr. John Esparza, Safety and Security Administrator, gave the safety briefing to the audience and Board of Directors.
+He asked that in the event of an emergency, the audience exit the boardroom to his right and proceed towards the west stairwell to the first floor where they will exit through the westside doors.
+Once outside, everyone will go to the clocktower adjacent to the transfer station.
+Marisa would account for all board members and he would be the last out to make sure that everyone exits properly.
+He instructed to not use the elevator during an emergency and to not return until the all-clear is given.
+If a shelter-in-place is needed, this will be done in the westside stairwell.